strawberrrries-Syl/LeetCode-Note/Algorithm_II.md

 2. Hashmap is faster than lots of method.
 Try to use this no matter what you are doing.
 3. Remember to `clear` containers
 4. Calm down.

+# 160 Intersection of Two Linked Lists
+## when meet the linked list problem, think about two pointers.
+For finding the intersection
+`a+c+b = b+c+a`
+this can help us solve it.